cabeen/qit/docsite/docs/index.md

 Welcome to the main documentation site for the Quantitative Imaging Toolkit (QIT), a software package for visualization, exploration, and analysis of neuroimaging datasets.
-QIT supports a variety of magnetic resonance imaging (MRI) with advanced capabilities for mapping brain microstructure and connectivity using diffusion MRI, and it also has an expanding set of microscopy tools.
 You can download the latest version on the [Installation](install.md) page or the links below:

 [![Download](images/download-icon.png){: style="height:25px;width:25px"} Download QIT for MacOS](https://github.com/cabeen/qit/releases/download/latest/qit-build-mac-latest.zip)